-A well-known fact is the BPO industry primarily employs undergrads or graduates and pay them decent amount.
+A well-known fact is the BPO industry primarily employs undergrads or graduates and pay them a decent amount.
 In order to earn quick money and support their families, even youngsters do not pursue graduate or post-graduate degree.
-They do not realize that higher education is a must for attaining reputed job at reputed organizations.
-So, cases of education drop outs increases considerably due to employment opportunity at basic education by BPO’s.
+They do not realize that higher education is a must for attaining a reputed job at reputed organizations.
+So, cases of education drop outs increase considerably due to an employment opportunity at basic education by BPO’s.

 5.Risk of leakage of confidential data

-When any organization outsources business functions like HR, recruitment services, payroll, etc., to the third-party, an element of risk of exposing confidential data of the company always prevails.
+When an organization outsources business functions like HR, recruitment services, payroll, etc., to the third-party, an element of risk of exposing confidential data of the company always prevails.

 6.Involvement of Hidden Cost

-Though, outsourcing is considered as low-cost affair, at times it proves an expensive proposition due to involvement of hidden cost factor in a contract.
+Though, outsourcing is considered as a low-cost affair, at times it proves an expensive proposition due to the involvement of hidden cost factor in a contract.